goryny4/goryny4.github.io/README.md

 > ganache-cli -e 100 -m $MNEMONIC

 ### 3. Compile and push contracts to the network
-> truffle compile
-> truffle migrate --reset --network ganache
+> truffle migrate --compile-all --reset --network ganache

 ### 4. Set ABI code
 The ABI code is pasted into script.abi.js file